jeff665547/Project-ChipImgProc/doc/modules/image-feature-extraction.md

 ------------------------

 1. A string that set the feature extracting mode.
 There are two modes can be chosen.
 If we use "auto_min_cv", that means we ignore the segmentation rate and find the minimum CV of this tile automatically.
 The default mode for feature extraction is "mid_seg" using only segmentation rate and reducing the tile from outside to inside.
 2. A floating point for the segmentation rate.
 The segmentation rate is the percentage of the margin shrinking inward.
-For more information, see `chipimgproc::margin::operator()() const`.
+For more information, see chipimgproc::Margin for details.
 3. A reference to the tile matrix.
 4. A boolean value indicating whether segmented tile results replace the tile-matrix or not.
 5. A null pointer.